hentai-chan/discord-hentai-bot/README.md

 ## Developer Notes

-This bot requires python version `3.8+`.
-You can run `/help` in chat to explore all features.
+This bot requires python version `3.7+`.
+Run `/help` in chat to explore all features or inspect the source code here.